Tested positive for COVID-19

 Some people with COVID-19 will continue to experience mild symptoms (such as post-viral cough, lack of ability to small/taste) for longer than two weeks.
 Your doctor may recommend that you resume your immunosuppressive medications.
-To learn more about COVID-19 and IBD medications, please click here.
+For more information, please visit our COVID-19 and IBD medications page.

 If you have very active inflammation due to IBD but are at low risk of complications due to COVID-19, your doctor may recommend restarting your immunosuppressive medications sooner.
 This depends on your clinical status, and your doctor will balance your risk of complications from IBD with your risk of complications from COVID-19.

 If your symptoms last longer than 7-14 days, you should speak to your doctor.

 Speak to your doctor about registering you into the SECURE-IBD registry.